What is shutter speed in photography? A complete guide

 Unfortunately, choosing too slow of a shutter speed can result in unwanted motion blur.
 Either the camera wasn’t steady enough, resulting in a camera shake, or the subject was moving too quickly.
 This can result in an image that appears out of focus.
-Most of us have the odd shot, usually of children or animals, where they just moved too quickly for the selected shutter speed; it happens!
+Most of us have the odd shot, usually of children or animals, where they just moved too quickly for your exposure time; it happens!

-To avoid motion blur when photographing, people try to stick with a shutter speed of at least 1/160 or higher if they are moving rapidly.
+To avoid motion blur when photographing people, try to stick with a shutter speed of 1/160 or higher if they are moving rapidly.

 A general rule of thumb is to choose a shutter speed double or higher than the lens’s focal length.
-For example, if you’re using a 200mm lens to ensure there is no camera shake, you want to choose a shutter speed of at least 1/400.
+For example, if you’re using a 200mm lens to ensure there is no camera shake, you want to choose an exposure time of at least 1/400.

-For me personally, I know that I can reliably shoot a 50mm lens at 1/100 for a stationary subject with no issues of camera shake.
+I know that I can reliably shoot a 50mm lens at 1/100 for a stationary subject with no evidence of camera shake.
 I could, at a push, go down to 1/80, but I would prefer not to.
 Generally, I have shaky fast hands from years of playing musical instruments.
 My father, on the other hand, is on heart medication and can hand hold down to 1/30 with no issues.
 It’s a very personal thing.

 Is a high shutter speed always better?

 Selecting a higher shutter speed isn’t always the best solution.
 As always, it depends on your subject.
-If your subject is stationary, you can place your camera on a tripod and shoot at longer shutter speeds and lower ISO for a less noisy image.
+If your subject is stationary, you can place your camera on a tripod and shoot for longer exposure times and lower ISO for a less noisy image.